rikhuijzer/blog/posts/design.md

 For more arguments against media queries, see [Media Queries are a Hack](https://ianstormtaylor.com/media-queries-are-a-hack/).

 At the same time, decrease the font size for items which cannot wrap around and/or are not as important as the main text such as tables and code blocks.
+Users should see the most important stuff first.
+To see what users will see first, use the [squint test](https://learnui.design/blog/squint-test-ui-design-case-study.html).